-- 1. All County of Hawai'i ("County") parks and recreational facilities: (1) listed specifically in Hawai'i County Code, Chapter 15 Parks & Recreation, Article 3, Section 15-68.1 "parks and recreational facility schedule," or (2) as defined by Hawai'i County Code, Chapter 15, Article 1, Section 15-3 as a "park area" or "recreational area" are OPEN from 7:00 a.m. to 7:00 p.m. pursuant to the following requirements, unless addressed separately hereinafter: - a.
-Physical distancing requirements contained in Section B.4. of these rules and Governor David Y. Ige's Eighteenth Emergency Proclamation, as amended or superseded, shall be followed. - b.
+- 1. All County of Hawai'i ("County") parks and recreational facilities: (1) listed specifically in Hawai'i County Code, Chapter 15 Parks & Recreation, Article 3, Section 15-68.1 "parks and recreational facility schedule," or (2) as defined by Hawai'i County Code, Chapter 15, Article 1, Section 15-3 as a "park area" or "recreational area" are OPEN from 7:00 a.m. to 8:00 p.m. pursuant to the following requirements, unless addressed separately hereinafter: - a.
+Physical distancing requirements contained in Section B.4. of these rules and the Governor's Nineteenth and Twentieth Proclamations, as may be amended from time to time, shall be followed. - b.
 Events or activities with the potential to generate gatherings in excess of the permitted maximum number of persons will not be allowed unless a comprehensive plan to protect the health, safety and wellbeing of participants, officials, supporters, spectators and other individuals present is pre-approved by the Director of Parks and Recreation (hereinafter "Director").
-The plan shall include, but not be limited to, the following: - Reasonable means and methods to limit and enforce restrictions on gathering; - ii) Reasonable means to inform, and methods to ensure and enforce, physical distancing requirements for all persons present; - iii) Reasonable strategies for disinfection/sanitization of all common and high-touch surfaces. - c.
-Concession (food, snack, beverage, merchandise, etc.) operations are not permitted without prior approval from the State Department of Health and the Director. - All permits and reservations for use associated with all park sites and recreational facilities may be cancelled at the discretion of the Director. - e.
+The plan shall include, but not be limited to, the following: - Reasonable means and methods to limit and enforce restrictions on gathering; and - ii) Reasonable means to inform, and methods to ensure and enforce, physical distancing requirements for all persons present; and - iii) Reasonable strategies for disinfection/sanitization of all common and high-touch surfaces. - Concession (food, snack, beverage, merchandise, etc.) operations are not permitted without prior approval from the State Department of Health and the Director. - d.
+All permits and reservations for use associated with all park sites and recreational facilities may be cancelled at the discretion of the Director. - e.
 Businesses and operations with the appropriate permit(s) to operate in a park may continue, subject to specific approval of the Director and provided they adhere to applicable COVID-19 industry standards, CDC guidance, and State and County requirements. - 2.
 The following County parks and recreational facilities remain closed to the public: - a.
-All community centers and senior centers - b.
-All gymnasiums - c.
-Afook-Chinen Civic Auditorium - d.
-Aunty Sally Kaleohano's Luau Hale - e.
-Francis F.C.
-Wong Stadium - f.
-Hakalau Beach Park - g.
-Honoka'a Swimming Pool (ongoing construction)
+All community centers and senior centers; - b.
+All gymnasiums